 Nurse Quality

-Another one of this facility's impressive category grades came in the area of nursing care.
-We awarded them one of our better scores in that area, with a grade of B+.
-In calculating our nursing grades, we look at both nursing hours and the levels of licensure of those nurses.
-This particular nursing home provided 0 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality measures and this place excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place the state in this category.
+One of the many reasons this turned out to be a great nursing home is that it received an A+ nursing grade.
+This is simply as good as it gets in this category.
+The nursing rating consists of many components, however, the primary one is the number of nurse hours spent with patients.
+This nursing home averages 0.5 hours of nursing care per resident per day.
+Finally, we also assessed several nursing quality measures and this facility excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any nursing home the state in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can many times be prevented by offering better nursing care, such as by having a protocol of turning a patient more often.
+Pressure ulcers can many times be avoided by offering better nursing care, such as by having a system of turning residents more frequently.

 Short-term Care Quality